10 Vet School Interview Questions & How To Answer Them

 7. Describe a Situation Where You Dealt With a Difficult Situation or Client

-Again, vet work is hard work, and sometimes emotions run high.
+Getting into vet school work is hard work, but the profession is even harder.
+Sometimes emotions run high.
 You will likely deal with a difficult client more than once throughout your career.

 The admissions committee will want to know that you can remain calm and collected in stressful situations and that you can problem-solve under challenging circumstances.